 Site visit: Following your program’s submission of its Self Study Report, a 1.5 day on-site visit is conducted.
 In preparation for the site visit the NNPRFTC provides various worksheets and document templates to facilitate the collaborative development of the site visit agenda.
 Further information about the site visit is included under two menu tabs to the left: Timeline & Process and Policies & Procedures.

-Decision: Following the site visit, the site visitors submit their findings to the NNPRFTC Accreditation Committee for consideration.
-This report is also provided to the program for correction of any factual errors and for the opportunity to provide commentary on the site visitors' findings.
-The Accreditation Committee reviews all relevant documentation, including programmatic and public commentary, and then makes a recommendation regarding accreditation action to the Board of Directors.
-The Board's final decision is rendered within 45 working days of the last day of the site visit.
-Decisions are posted on the ACCREDITATION STATUS tab in the upper right-hand corner of the website's home page.
+Decision: Following the site visit, the site visitors submit their findings to the NNPRFTC Accreditation Commission for consideration.
+This report is also provided to the program for correction of any factual errors and for the opportunity to provide commentary on the site visitors’ findings.
+The Accreditation Commission reviews all relevant documentation, including programmatic and public commentary, and then renders an accreditation decision.
+Decisions are posted on the ACCREDITATION STATUS tab in the upper right-hand corner of the website’s home page.
 Additional details about the process are provided under the Policies and Procedures menu tab to the left.

 Self Study Process